-Rowing is often incorrectly categorized as an upper body strength workout, but don't be fooled.
+Rowing is often incorrectly categorized as an upper-body-strength workout, but don't be fooled.
 It actually targets muscles from your shoulders down and is both a strength and cardiovascular exercise.
 I'll take a two-in-one workout any day of the week if it means getting an extra 30 minutes back into my day.

 What to Expect in a Rowing Gym Class

-Not knowing what to expect, I entered the studio and sheepishly picked out the same equipment it seemed the more experienced participants had gathered: a mat, and two sets of weights.
-Obvs I went for the lightest weights possible—my upper body strength is ridiculous.
+Not knowing what to expect, I entered the studio and sheepishly picked out the same equipment it seemed the more experienced participants had gathered: a mat and two sets of weights.
+Obvs I went for the lightest weights possible—my upper-body strength is ridiculous.

 But it was on the rowing machine that I really came into my own.
-Desperate to not let the women on either side of me overtake my efforts, I rowed as fast as my tiny arms would take me and the instructor was on hand to give plenty of form advice: never fully straighten the knees, pull from the core etc etc. It was actually pretty fun, just like I used to find spinning.
+Desperate to not let the women on either side of me overtake my efforts, I rowed as fast as my tiny arms would take me and the instructor was on hand to give plenty of form advice: never fully straighten the knees, pull from the core, etc., etc. It was actually pretty fun, just like I used to find spinning.

-The class continues swapping on and off the rowing machines, and climaxes at this ridiculous session of final exercises, and that's when my body said "no more".
+The class continues swapping on and off the rowing machines and climaxes at this ridiculous session of final exercises, and that's when my body said "no more."
 I'll save you the details but basically I got very dizzy, and felt like I was going to be sick so I had to excuse myself and sit the rest of the class out.
 In all honesty, this wasn't really a reflection of the class, but more my lack of pre-workout fuel and my feeble constitution.
-Yes, the class is intense, but in a good 'it's-actually-doing-something' kind of way.
+Yes, the class is intense, but in a good, it's-actually-doing-something kind of way.

 The Final Takeaway

-For days after, my entire upper body ached, especially across my chest but it was nothing that a few stretches couldn't ease.
+For days after, my entire upper body ached—especially across my chest—but it was nothing that a few stretches couldn't ease.
 I just loved how rowing activated muscles I rarely use and ones I have always wished were stronger.
 It might take me a little longer to finally get over the embarrassment of not quite making it through the entire class, but I'll certainly be back for more.
 If you're looking for a fresh new addition to your workout plan, rowing might just be the one.